chuminhtan/student-management/README.md

 # quanlytrungtam
-The project is used to manage students for the Education centre.
+The project is used to manage students in the Education centre.
 It is developed by Java Swing and Oracel Database.
 <p align="center">
   <img src="blob/1.png" alt="">
   <img src="blob/2.png"  alt="">